sauce65/Coding-Challenges/README.md

 # Coding-Challenges
 # I am a new, self-taught Python programmer.
-I have been completing various challenges to learn different areas and techniques..
-Now that I have a few under my belt, it's worth putting my work out there!
-I am working on really simple stuff, but I am enjoying everything so far.
+I have been completing various challenges to learn and grow my skillset!